dfsp-spirit/brainload/README.md

 ## Development and tests

-Tests and test data are not shipped in the releases, see the file [README_DEVELOPMENT](develop/README_DEVELOPMENT.md) in this repository for instructions on installing the development version and running the tests.
+Tests and test data are not shipped in the releases, see the file [README_DEVELOPMENT](README_DEVELOPMENT.md) for instructions on installing the development version and running the tests.

 ## Alternatives and similar tools (in python)